teuk/mediabot_v3/docs/PLUGIN_ARCHITECTURE.md

 once; `on` performs one authorized mutation. `whatis` and `?keyword` remain historical in MB761 because their recall counter needs a separate authority.
 MB762 adds that one on-only channel-and-keyword-scoped increment to the core-owned write service.
-It mounts no command and leaves adoption to MB763.
+MB763 mounts `whatis`; the existing `?keyword` parser route enters the same handler.
+Observe leaves the saved historical path solely visible and mutating, while on performs one read, increment and reply.

 Discovery reads manifests without loading entrypoints.
 Loading is explicit and leaves the package disabled.
 Enabling separately invokes `start`, while disable